archivecoderzero/Giphy-Api/README.md

 # Giphy-Api

 A fully functioning web application that uses various technologies, jquery, vanilla javascript , HTML , CSS and usage of API .
-This is to showcase my ability as a web developer to navigate thru the data of a given API and use it to build a web application .
+This is to showcase my ability as a web developer to navigate thru the data of a given API and use it to build a real world working web application .

 # Introduction :